deonjonker123/SmallProgressions/README.md

 **Inspiration:** Many features and ideas in this mod were inspired by the original Tiny Progressions mod.

 **Textures:** Some textures were adapted from "Unused Minecraft Textures" by Malcolm Riley ([GitHub Repository](https://github.com/malcolmriley/unused-textures)).
 Licensed under Creative Commons Attribution 4.0 International License.
 Modifications were made to some original assets.

----

-## License

-All rights reserved.
-This mod is protected by copyright and may not be redistributed or modified without explicit permission.

-**Permitted Uses:**
-- Inclusion in modpacks (public or private)
-- Content creation (videos, streams, reviews, etc.)

----